DylanKojiCheslin/adamant-octo-kidney/README.md

 This section describes the firstNames files and the simplest search example.

-Indexs are used to define how searches work and how you reffer to the data found in you search.
+Indexs are used to define how searches work and how you refine the data found in you search.

 You can use search engenes- mini mongo, Mongo DB, elastic search, or custom.
 The default is mini-mongo.
-MongoDb Searchs the whole collection.
+MongoDb Searches the whole collection.
 Mini mongo searches subscriptions.